Charles, Duke of Vendôme: Accord with England

-Towards the release of François
+Towards the release of Francis

 When the regent Louise learned of the transfer of her son from Italy to Spain, the chancellor Duprat and Vendôme designated the parlementaire de Selve to begin to undertake negotiations with the Imperial party.

 In October, Vendôme was appraised of the ill health of the king, who was still in captivity in Madrid.
 There were some fears that the king would die from his illness.

-As negotiations were undertaken for peace with the Holy Roman Emperor, François' conditional release was contingent on the provision of hostages to the Imperial camp.
+As negotiations were undertaken for peace with the Holy Roman Emperor, Francis' conditional release was contingent on the provision of hostages to the Imperial camp.
 Two possible sets of hostages were proposed.
-The one, the king's two eldest sons (the duc de Bretagne and the duc d'Orléans) or alternatively, just the eldest son, but combined with twelve great nobles of the kingdom (including Vendôme, his brother the comte de Saint-Pol, the vicomte de Lautrec, the duke of Albany and the maréchal de Montmorency).
+The one, the king's two eldest sons (the Duke of Brittany and the Duke of Orléans) or alternatively, just the eldest son, but combined with twelve great nobles of the kingdom (including Vendôme, his brother the comte de Saint-Pol, the vicomte de Lautrec, the duke of Albany and the maréchal de Montmorency).
 In effect these represented all the potential leaders of a French army.
 The choice was therefore easy for the regency government, and it was chosen to send the two eldest sons of the king into captivity.
 The crown's propagandists made it clear that the surrendering of the king's two eldest sons was a demand the monarchy could not escape.
 On 28 January 1526, Montmorency brought the treaty of Madrid to Lyon.

 One term of the treaty of Madrid was that Vendôme's cousin, the connétable de Bourbon, would be restored to his lands and dignities.
-François would put as much stock in obeying this condition of the treaty as he would all the other terms.
+Francis would put as much stock in obeying this condition of the treaty as he would all the other terms.

 On 17 February the vicomte de Lautrec set off with the two royal princes destined to be hostages in Spain.
 This procession slowly made its way to Bayonne, where it arrived on 13 March.
 The exchange for the king was set for 17 March on a pontoon in the middle of the Bidasoa river between Hendaye and Hondarribia.
-On that day, at 7 in the morning, François embarked on a barge at one bank and his children did likewise on the other.
+On that day, at 7 in the morning, Francis embarked on a barge at one bank and his children did likewise on the other.
 The two parties met on the pontoon in the middle and had a brief and silent meeting transpired in which they kissed one another.
-François then embarked on the children's barge and made his way into France.
+Francis then embarked on the children's barge and made his way into France.
 He was greeted by celebratory cries, and quickly rode for Bayonne.